-Washington State University is on a 620-acre campus in a small town setting in Pullman, Washington, not far from Spokane.
-Washington State University has many clubs, organizations, and activities for students to participate in – band, chorus, theater groups, a campus newspaper, a radio station and more.
+There are many activities and organizations for WSU students to join – including band, chorus, theater groups, a campus newspaper, a radio station and more.

-Washington State University has a thriving Panhellenic Association - Sororities.
-In fact, more students participate in Panhellenic Association - Sororities than any other on-campus activity.
+WSU has several thriving Panhellenic Association - Sororities.
+In fact, more students participate in the Panhellenic Association - Sororities than any other on-campus activity.

-Other popular student organizations at Washington State University include Interfraternity Council - Fraternities, Student Entertainment Board, International Students Council and ChiLaStAl (Chicana/o Latina/o Student Alliance).
+Other popular student organizations at WSU include Interfraternity Council - Fraternities, Student Entertainment Board, International Students Council and ChiLaStAl (Chicana/o Latina/o Student Alliance).

-Washington State University offers housing.
+WSU offers housing for students.
 Students are required to live on campus through freshman year.
 First year students are guaranteed on-campus housing.

-Most Washington State University students live off campus.
-In 2021, 5% of undergrads at Washington State University lived in some kind of on-campus housing and 95% of students lived off-campus or commuted to Washington State University.
-There are 7,758 spots available in on-campus housing for all 17,756 undergraduates.
+The majority of WSU students live on campus.
+In 2022, 79% of undergrads at WSU lived in some kind of on-campus housing and 77% of students lived off-campus or commuted to WSU.
+There are 7,758 spots available in on-campus housing for all 17,004 undergraduates.
 On the weekends, about 80% students stay on-campus.
 First year students are allowed to park a car on campus.

-At Washington State University there are a variety of athletic options for students interested in joining a sports program.
+At WSU there are a variety of athletic options for students interested in joining a sports program.